Here are the Frequently Asked Questions addressed below:

-No more than 90 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BA.
-No more than six semester units of graduate study may be transferred toward WISR’s 32 semester units required for all MS degrees, other than the MS in Psychology, offered by WISR.
-For WISR’s MFT program, students who have completed academic work which clearly meets State guidelines and WISR’s descriptions of the core courses required for WISR’s MFT MA in Psychology option may then receive up to six semester units of transfer credit (students enrolled in the MFT program prior to August 2012 were allowed to transfer at most 6 semester units of credit).
-No more than 21 units of doctoral level credit may be transferred toward Doctoral studies at WISR.
+No more than 90 semester units may be transferred from other institutions toward WISR’s 124 semester units required for the BS.
+No more than 6 semester units of graduate study may be transferred toward WISR’s 36 semester units required for all MS degrees, other than the MS in Psychology, offered by WISR.
+For WISR’s MFT program, students who have completed academic work which clearly meets State guidelines and WISR’s descriptions of the core courses required for WISR’s MFT MS in Psychology option may then receive up to 12 semester units of transfer credit (students enrolled in the MFT program prior to August 2012 were allowed to transfer at most 6 semester units of credit).
+No more than 15 units of doctoral level credit may be transferred toward Doctoral studies at WISR.

 For more details about transferring credit to WISR, read more in the section on “Admissions.”